-Custom Sports Mouth Guards in Calgary
+Custom Sports Mouth Guards Near You

 When it comes to children and sports, the main focus when it comes to safety is typically helmets or kneepads.
 The teeth are often forgot about.
 But when it comes to dental injuries, the Journal of the American Dental Association reports that as many as 13 to 39 percent are sports-related.
 If you or your children participate in sports, consider a custom sports mouth guard.
 While mouth guards are available commercially, they are not as effective as one that is custom made to fit your tooth structure.